kalkuteminal/Animation-DNA/06-Tutorials.md

 Double mean multiply by 2.
 E.g. you need to get intensity value of each light, multiply by 2 and finally set intensity value with a result of multiplication.

+Find intensity value possible with **`getAttr`** command:
 ```python
 pm.getAttr('spotLightShape1.intensity')
 ```

+All this chunk of codes works separately with particular object spotLightShape1.
+We need to join them and [generalize](#coding-algorithm) to get working program.

 ## Programming practice
 ### Objects
 ### Materials